People who undertake our Melbourne first aid training leave in no doubt about the serious nature of anaphylaxis.

 Take steps to avoid your trigger, as prevention is the most effective way to stop an anaphylactic reaction.
 Speak to an allergist about specific avoidance techniques you can incorporate which are tailored to suit your lifestyle, work, hobbies and regular activities, as well as your home and other environments you regularly access.
 Some avoidance techniques which are often popular with allergists include:

-To better manage an anaphylactic reaction or emergency, book in for Melbourne first aid training with Australia-wide First Aid.
-Our industry leading first aid assessors will teach you everything you need to know about handling all types of medical emergencies.
+If you want to be able to properly manage an anaphylactic reaction or emergency, it is well worth your time to book in for first aid training with Australia-wide First Aid.
+Our industry leading first aid trainers can teach you all about handling every type of medical emergency.

 Please select your location and course